Skip to footer content

 How to Unhide All Rows in Excel

-Rows can be hidden in Excel using the ribbon button, the right-click menu, or a keyboard shortcut, as with most basic actions in Excel.
+You can hide rows in Excel using the ribbon button, right-click menu, or keyboard shortcut, as with most basic actions in Excel.
+Understanding these different methods helps you choose the most efficient approach for your workflow, especially when managing worksheet data.

 To hide rows, start by selecting the rows you want to hide: